 The overall goal of our research program is to develop pro-regenerative scaffolds and in vitro disease models using naturally derived biomaterials and innate cellular capabilities.
 These models can help us gain a better understanding of healthy and diseased states, and ultimately develop novel therapeutics to improve patient outcomes.

-Research in our lab is currently funded by the NIH, PhRMA Foundation, Arkansas Biosciences Institute, UAMS Arkansas Breast Cancer Research Program, U of A Chancellor’s Innovation Fund, and U of A Women’s Giving Circle.
+Research in our lab has been supported by the NIH, PhRMA Foundation, Arkansas Biosciences Institute, UAMS Arkansas Breast Cancer Research Program, U of A Chancellor’s Innovation Fund, and U of A Women’s Giving Circle.

 Current research projects are descried below: